-The current Board consists of:
+The current members of the Board are:

-    - Gina Price (elected independent Board Member)
+- Gina Price (Independent Board Member)

 Grant joined the Board in 2016 and brought with him energy and enthusiasm.
 One of Grant’s weaknesses is that he hasn’t learned to say no which has resulted in an unsustainable workload from time to time.
 He has been one of the driving forces for the Building Standards Approval process and evaluation criteria.
 His project management and planning skills are a real asset for the Board and are being more fully utilised in holding the stage 2 planning process, drawing on the lessons from Stage 1.

 Grant is always happy to see the positive in situations and people and his can-do approach helps keep the Board going forward.

 Richard brings a broad knowledge of NSW planning and natural resource legislation and administration.
 Having worked in planning and policy positions in the NSW Government for many years he brings specific experience in relation to water resource management, water quality and aquatic ecology, crown land policy and management, primary industries policy, urban planning and biodiversity off-set planning.
 Richard is the convenor of our Legal and Finance Working Group.